Jump to: Levy FAQs

 • the detailed analysis by external actuaries;

-• the claims made against Subscribers;
+• the claims made against Subscribers,

-• the returns on ALIA’s investments, and;
+• the returns on ALIA’s investments, and

 • other relevant information.

-For the 2024-2025 policy year, the Board has applied surplus capital of approximately $5.1 million to reduce the theoretical levy by $667 per Subscriber, resulting in a Professional Liability / Negligence base levy of $2,910 per Subscriber.
-(This application of surplus capital to subsidize the Professional Liability / Negligence levy is in addition to ALIA’s use of surplus capital of approximately $1 million to pay every Subscriber’s Universal Cyber Coverage Premium from January 1, 2024, through June 30, 2024.)
+For the 2025-2026 policy year, the Board has applied capital of approximately $4.76 million to reduce the theoretical levy by $603 per Subscriber, resulting in a Professional Liability / Negligence base levy of $2,910 per Subscriber.
+This application of capital ensured that there would be no increase in the cost of this coverage for Subscribers.

 Universal Cyber Coverage Premium

-The Universal Cyber Coverage Premium for the July 1, 2024, to June 30, 2025, policy period, the payment of which is the responsibility of each Subscriber, remains the same as last year ($265 per Subscriber) even though the coverage has been enhanced.
-Please visit ALIA’s website for more information on the Universal Cyber Coverage Program.
+The Universal Cyber Coverage Premium for the July 1, 2025, to July 1, 2026, policy period, the payment of which is the responsibility of each Subscriber, remains the same as last year ($265 per Subscriber) even though the coverage has been enhanced.
+Universal cyber coverage is provided by Beazley Canada, a global insurer (“Beazley”).

-The invoice for the Universal Cyber Coverage Premium for 2024-2025 will be available online through the Law Society of Alberta’s Lawyer Portal before May 31 and must also be paid on or before June 30, 2024.
+The invoice for the Universal Cyber Coverage Premium for 2025-2026 will be available online through the Law Society of Alberta’s Lawyer Portal before May 31 and must also be paid on or before June 30, 2025.

 Civil Litigation Filing Levy (“CLFL”)